amosWeiskopf/gitterbugs/README.md

 # gitterbugs
-A fast tree bash tree builder for any public GitHub repo
+A fast tree builder for any public GitHub repo via shell

 > `gitterbugs` (gbgs) clones, analyzes and renders a beautiful, readable and size-annotated tree of any GitHub repository in seconds.